Thermal imaging finds Auckland roof leaks invisible to the naked eye. How thermal cameras locate leaks, when they work, and what they cost.

 Is thermal imaging worth the cost for a small leak?

-If visual inspection identifies the leak source clearly, no. If leak source is unclear, $400 thermal scan saves days of speculative repair work.
+If visual inspection spots the leak source clearly, no. If leak source is unclear, $400 thermal scan saves days of speculative repair work.

 Can I rent a thermal camera and DIY?